-- Allowing seed to spill on the ground below feeders or establishing a ground feeding area, but still keeping it clean of excessive hulls and feces that may spread diseases.
+- Allow seed to spill on the ground below feeders or establishing a ground feeding area, but still keep it clean of excessive hulls and feces that may spread diseases.

 - Provide a dusting or sunning area for doves to use, such as a wide deck railing or a bare patch of ground in a quiet place where they can feel secure.

 - Discourage feral cats and other predators that may prey on doves, and take steps to protect backyard birds from hawks.

-- Leaving snags, clotheslines, wires and similar perches available for doves to use, including unpruned, protruding branches on backyard trees.
+- Leave snags, clotheslines, wires, and similar perches available for doves to use, including unpruned, protruding branches on backyard trees.

-- Providing sand or small bits of gravel for doves to ingest as grit to smooth their digestion, and providing calcium in the spring for nesting birds to take.
+- Provide sand or small bits of gravel for doves to ingest as grit to smooth their digestion, and provide calcium in the spring for nesting birds to take.

-Attracting doves is as easy as meeting their specialized needs and understanding their preferences, and backyard birders who do both will soon be enjoying their own dove flocks as daily guests.
+Attracting doves is as easy as meeting their specialized needs and understanding their preferences, and birders who do both will soon be enjoying their own dove flocks as daily guests.